Silesian language: Dialects of Silesian

+According to the 2021 census, majority of native speakers of the Cieszyn dialect don’t consider their speech a part of separate Silesian language, but rather Polish (less than 1% of Cieszyn Silesian speakers consider it part of Silesian language, the rest Polish), reflecting historical differences between former Prussian and Austrian Silesia, where Polish identity was historically strong, in 1848 Cieszyn Silesians expressed: "Considering that here we speak the Polish language and have Polish nationality, many voices among us already wish for our part of Silesia to be united with the Kraków governorate."

 Historically, the dialectal distribution also included the Chwalim dialect, part of the Lower Silesian dialect group.
 This dialect formed the northernmost boundary of the Silesian language and influenced nearby new mixed dialects until its extinction in the 20th century.

 Dialect vs. language

 Grave inscription at a Lutheran cemetery in Střítež near Český Těšín.
 The inscription, which says "Rest in Peace", is in the Cieszyn Silesian dialect.